dipAch/dipach.github.io/_posts/2025-06-16-understanding-database-transactions.md

 A transaction is where several reads and writes are grouped together into a single logical unit so that they can be executed as one operation.
 The entire transaction will either succeed (commit) or fail (abort, rollback).
 Transactions allow for applications to not have to worry about partial failures and safely retry operations as databases provide these safety guarantees.

 At times, it is better to weaken transaction guarantees to increase performance or availability.
 Almost all relational databases and some nonrelational databases support transactions.
-In a relational database, everything between a BEGIN TRANSACTION and COMMIT statement is part of the same transaction.
+In a relational database, everything between a **BEGIN TRANSACTION** and **COMMIT** statement is part of the same transaction.
 Many nonrelational databases do not provide a way to group operations together.

 ## ACID Properties

-Transactions provide safety guarantees, also known as ACID: Atomicity, Consistency, Isolation, and Durability.
-Databases that are not ACID-compliant are called BASE: Basically Available, Soft State, and Eventual Consistency.
+Transactions provide safety guarantees, also known as **ACID: Atomicity, Consistency, Isolation, and Durability**.
+Databases that are not **ACID**-compliant are called **BASE: Basically Available, Soft State, and Eventual Consistency**.

 ### Atomicity

-Atomicity is the ability to abort a transaction on error and undo any writes that have been made so far.
-Abortability would have been better to describe the A in ACID.
+Atomicity is the ability to abort a transaction on error and undo any writes that have been made so far. **Abortability** would have been better to describe the **A** in **ACID**.

 This is not to be confused with atomic operation in multi-threaded programming.
 An atomic operation is where if one thread executes an atomic operation, another thread could not see half-finished results from that operation.

-Atomicity can be implemented using a log such as B-trees for crash recovery.
+Atomicity is implemented using a transaction log (also called write-ahead log or WAL).
+This log records all changes before they are applied to the actual data.
+If a crash occurs, the database can use this log to either complete partially committed transactions (redo) or undo changes from failed transactions (undo).
+When data structures like B-trees are modified, these changes are also recorded in the transaction log, ensuring that all modifications can be rolled back if a transaction fails.

 ```sql
 BEGIN TRANSACTION;